spott-dev/api-docs/README.md

 ## SDKs

-Use our SDKs to make your integration easier:
+Use our SDKs to make the integration easier:

 * [NodeJS](https://www.npmjs.com/package/spott-nodejs-sdk)